Is there a better coaxial cable?

 A coaxial cable is an electric line that transmits high-frequency signals with minimum loss.
 It has four parts:

-• Center Conductor: This is the signal path, usually copper.
+• Center Conductor: This is the signal path, typically made of copper.

-• Dielectric Insulator: Separates the shield from the centre conductor, keeping the signal in its path.
+• Dielectric Insulator: Separates the shield from the center conductor, keeping the signal in its path.

-• Braided Shield: Protects against exterior interference, usually copper or aluminium.
+• Braided Shield: Protects against external interference, typically made of copper or aluminum.

 • Outer Jacket: A protective cover for the cable.